-- Street Construction Maintenance & Repair - State Highway Improvement
+- Street Construction Maintenance and Repair

+- State Highway

+- Other Special Revenue FEMA

-E. BUDGETARY PROCESS
+D. BUDGETARY PROCESS

-A budget of estimated cash receipts and disbursements is prepared by the Clerk, approved by the Board of Trustees, and submitted to the county auditor, as secretary of the County Budget Commission, by July 20 of each year, for the period January 1 to December 31 of the following year.
+A budget of estimated cash receipts and disbursements is prepared by the Clerk, approved by Village Council, and submitted to the county auditor, as secretary of the County Budget Commission, by July 20 of each year, for the period January 1 to December 31 of the following year.